-The Commission meets the first Thursday of each month at 3:30 p.m.
-Contact the office for the meeting location which may vary.
+The Commission meets the first Thursday of each month at 3:30 p.m. (meeting locations may vary)

 For more information, you may contact the office at 845-615-3680, or email: firstname.lastname@example.org